Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/migration.md

 # Migrating to AEPMedia reference

-This document is a reference comparison of AEPMedia \(3.x\) APIs against their equivalent ACPMedia \(2.x\) APIs.
+This document is a reference comparison of AEPMedia (3.x) APIs against their equivalent ACPMedia (2.x) APIs.

-The AEPMedia extension is implemented purely in Swift and is compatible with the AEPCore swift SDK.
+The AEPMedia extension is implemented purely in Swift and is compatible with the AEPCore Swift SDK.
 To ensure a smooth transition from the ACPMedia SDK, there are no major changes on the API names or definition.
 For more details, follow the migration guide below for your Swift or Objective-C mobile application.
 If explanation beyond showing API differences is necessary, it will be captured as an info hint within that API's section.

-## Public classes
+## AEPMedia classes

 | Type          | AEP 3.x (Swift) | AEP 3.x (Objective-C) | ACP 2.x (Objective-C) |
 | ------------- | :-------------- | --------------------- | --------------------- |